 Auckland water levels

 Following the introduction of water restrictions in February 2020, the Watercare website saw a huge spike in the number of people searching for ‘auckland water levels’.
-Prior to that, there was hardly any search demand at all, and this trend has continued through to present day.
+Prior to that, there was hardly any search demand at all, and this trend has continued through to the present day.

 Aucklanders became familiar with the names of the dams located in the Hunua and Waitakere ranges but more importantly, we all started to pay more attention to the water we were using.

 It also got more people thinking about tank water.
-Whilst there are still plenty of houses in New Zealand that rely on tank water and that are not connected to the mains, even houses with tap water started to think about the potential benefits of installing a water tank and how this could impact on their water use.
+Whilst there are still plenty of houses in New Zealand that rely on tank water and that are not connected to the mains, even houses with tap water started to think about the potential benefits of installing a water tank and how this could impact their water use.

 Making water tanks more viable

 With more people investigating the potential to install a water tank at their residential property, Auckland Council realised they needed to do more to encourage people to take the next step and install a water tank.

 They recognised the crucial role water tanks play in Auckland’s overall water consumption – the more people collecting rainwater for use in and around the home, the less reliant households become on the central water supply.
 In 2020, they pushed through one change and one further change is currently under review:

 - Auckland Council has removed resource consent fees for the installation of rainwater tanks at residential properties - APPROVED